Snowflake-Labs/terraform-provider-snowflake/README.md

 ### snowflake_schema_grant

-			**Note**: The grant resource create exclusive attachments of grants.
+			**Note**: The grant resource creates exclusive attachments of grants.
-			Across the entire AWS account, all of the users/roles/groups to which a single grant is attached must be declared by a single snowflake_schema_grant resource.
-This means that even any snowflake_schem that have the attached grant via any other mechanism (including other Terraform resources) will have that attached grant revoked by this resource.
+			Across the entire Snowflake account, all of the schemas to which a single grant is attached must be declared by a single snowflake_schema_grant resource.
+This means that even any snowflake_schema that have the attached grant via any other mechanism (including other Terraform resources) will have that attached grant revoked by this resource.
-			These resources do not enforce exclusive attachment of a grant.\n
+			These resources do not enforce exclusive attachment of a grant, it is the user's responsibility to enforce this.\n
 			#### properties

 |     NAME      |  TYPE  |                                                                  DESCRIPTION                                                                  | OPTIONAL | REQUIRED  | COMPUTED | DEFAULT |